 Nottingham Keynote Speaker

 With content-rich, inspiring, educational and entertaining keynotes, Duncan Stevens can be engaged as an inspiring motivational speaker in Nottingham and Nottinghamshire in the UK.
-As a keynote speaker, he assists many of the industry’s most recognisable companies, teams and executives unlock their creative potential, unleash their ability to influence more effectively and show them how to develop a global mindset to grow individually and as a business.
+As a keynote speaker, he assists many of the industry’s most recognisable companies, teams and executives unleash their ability to influence more effectively and show them how to develop a global mindset to grow individually and as a business.

 He is the founder and CEO of the Influence Association and author of the chart-topping book Effective Influence.
-He is a highly successful entrepreneur, critically acclaimed ‘mentalist’ and creative consultant and is considered as one of the world’s premier authorities on business creativity, innovation and influence and persuasion.
+He is a highly successful entrepreneur, critically acclaimed ‘mentalist’ and is considered as one of the world’s premier authorities on business and influence and persuasion and their applications into the selling process and to work more collaboratively.

 Duncan’s humorous, engaging and visual keynote speeches inspire delegates to take on different perspectives.
-His work, whether it’s through creativity speaking or influence speaking takes organisations and their leadership teams from good to excellent or from excellent to market-leading through challenging times.
+His work, whether it’s through influence or sales keynote speaking takes organisations and their leadership teams from good to excellent or from excellent to market-leading through challenging times.

 Before Duncan become a keynote speaker, he gained an Honours degree in Business Management, served as an officer in the UK’s Royal Navy, was a business coach and mentor as well as a senior executive for some globally recognised brands.

-With over ten years of prior experience, Duncan is internationally acknowledged as the leading authority on business creativity, persuasion and effectiveness.
+With over ten years of prior experience, Duncan is internationally acknowledged as the leading authority on influence, persuasion and using these in sales and collaboration.
 All of his keynote speeches are relevant, tailored to each conference, memorable and motivating.
 He is widely regarded as an easy-to-work-with speaker and has delivered his presentations at corporate events and sales kick-offs internationally and all over Nottingham.

 Watch Duncan’s Extended Nottingham Showreel Below: